smamusa/blackbetty/README.md

 ## Additional info
 There is a lot of work to be done both on UI and API side so this is still considered work in progress
 #### To-Do
-- [x] UI miscalcs total quotient and potential winnings
+- [ x ] UI miscalcs total quotient and potential winnings
 - [ ] UI allows 0 as bet amount (also handle on API side)
 - [ ] UI is not responsive (can only be used comfortably on a desktop resolution)
 - [ ] Improve UX by adding hover effects